Automattic/wp-calypso/client/extensions/woocommerce/state/sites/shipping-zones/README.md

 	// or
 	"shippingZones": [ {
 		"id": 0,
-		"name": "Rest of the World",
-		"order": 0,
+		"name": "Locations not covered by your other zones", "order": 0,
 	}, { … } ],
 }